 4) The rate of planting per suitable day for fieldwork.

 There is not complete agreement on the optimum planting window for maximizing corn yields and that optimum window varies by geographic location.
 For analysis purposes, however, it is useful to identify one date for the end of the optimum window that can be applied to the entire production region.
 Acreage planted after that date would be considered to be planted late and yield potential would be expected to be reduced as the percentage of the acreage planted late increases.
-As indicated in last Monday's post we currently define the end of the optimum planting window for corn in the 18 major corn producing states to be May 20.
+As indicated in last Monday's article (farmdoc daily April 28, 2014) we currently define the end of the optimum planting window for corn in the 18 major corn producing states to be May 20.
 The percentage of the crop planted after that date would be considered to be planted late.

 The USDA's weekly Crop Progress report indicated that 32 percent of the corn acreage in Illinois and 19 percent of the corn acreage in the 18 major corn producing states was planted as of April 27.
 For none of the 2014 crop to be planted late, progress needs to reach 100 percent by May 20, or in about three weeks.
 The first factor that will determine the prospects for completing planting by May 20 is the number of days that will be available for corn planting in the next three weeks.
 Obviously, the answer is not known, but we estimate the likelihood of zero to 21 days of suitable days based on the historical distribution of suitable days as reported in the USDA weekly Illinois Weather and Crops report for the 44 years from 1970 through 2013.
 The frequency and cumulative percentage of the number of suitable field days during the three week period from roughly April 30 through May 20 are reported in Table 1.
 Over the 44 year period there were 11 or fewer suitable field days in that three week period 52.3 percent of the time.
 In other words, the median number of suitable field days during this three-week period was about 11 days, so that "normally" farmers were able plant about half the time.
 The range of suitable days is surprisingly wide, with a minimum of 4 days and a maximum of 19 days.
 Note that there was a 15.9 percent chance of a week or less of suitable field days during this three-week period.

 The second factor that will determine the prospects for completing planting by May 20 is the likely rate of planting per suitable day of field work.
-In previous posts here and here we examined in some detail the historical corn planting rates in Illinois per suitable field day.
+In previous articles (farmdoc daily June 3, 2011 and May 22, 2013) we examined in some detail the historical corn planting rates in Illinois per suitable field day.
 Calculations were made for the average rate of corn planting per suitable day up to 90 percent planting progress and the rate of planting per suitable field day in the peak week of planting over 1970-2013.
 Those calculations are shown in Figures 1 and 2.
 As might be expected, planting rates per suitable field day varied from year to year and were also higher during the peak week of planting presumably when the most producers were planting.
 In addition, the planting rate during the peak week of planting, increased slightly over time.
 These results do not provide a specific answer to what rate of planting per suitable day to expect in 2014, but they are useful in establishing some likely alternatives to consider.
 For example, the average planting rate up to 90 percent planting progress was near 5 percent per suitable day, with little trend over time.
 In recent years this average rate has moved in a fairly narrow range, about 4 to 6 percent.
 The trend value for the planting rate during the peak week of planting is about 7.6 percent for 2014, but was near 10 percent in 2013.
 Based on this analysis, we evaluate three alternative average planting rates to assess the likelihood of timely planting in 2014: 5, 7, and 9 percent per suitable day.

 Since 32 percent of corn acreage in Illinois and 19 percent in the 18 major corn producing states have been planted, 68 percent of the Illinois crop and 81 percent of the U.S. crop needs to be planted over the next three weeks in order to have zero planted late.
 For the three planting rate alternatives, 14, 10, and 8 suitable days, respectfully would be required in Illinois and 16, 12, and 9 days, respectively would be required in the U.S. (rounded to the nearest whole day).
 The probability of the number of suitable days being less than the required days for zero late planting is shown in Table 2 (rounded to nearest whole percentage).
 The probabilities are drawn directly from Table 1.